TheJessieKirk/jam_fallout_3/JXPClassicClutter/JXPClassicClutter Readme.txt

            Retail Version, 32-bit Windows:
              C:\Program Files\Bethesda Softworks\Fallout 3\Data

-    3. If you use The Pitt (ThePitt), extract the file “JXPClassicClutterThePittCP.esp” to your PC's Fallout 3 Data directory so that the mods work together correctly.

-    4. If you use Broken Steel (BrokenSteel), extract the file “JXPClassicClutterBrokenSteelCP.esp” to your PC's Fallout 3 Data directory so that the mods work together correctly.
+    3. Also, if you have Broken Steel, extract the file “JXPClassicClutterBrokenSteelCP.esp” to your PC's Fallout 3 Data directory.

-    5. Optionally, extract the files “JXPClassicClutter Readme.txt” and “JXPClassicClutter License.txt” to your PC's Fallout 3 Data directory to retain them for future reference.
+    4. Optionally, extract the files “JXPClassicClutter Readme.txt” and “JXPClassicClutter License.txt” to your PC's Fallout 3 Data directory to retain them for future reference.

-    6. Launch Fallout 3.
+    5. Launch Fallout 3.
 When the Launcher window appears, select Data Files.
        The Fallout 3 Data Files window will appear containing a list of files.
+       Click/tap the checkbox next to “JXPClassicClutter.esm”, and/or
+       “JXPClassicClutterThePittCP.esp” and
-       Click/tap the checkbox next to “JXPClassicClutter.esm” to enable it, then click/tap the OK button.
+       “JXPClassicClutterBrokenSteelCP.esp” if you have them, to enable them, then click/tap the OK button.
 The mod is now installed.

-    NOTE: If you upgrade from any previous version prior to 0.1.2, any Yellow Pass Cards you have in your inventories will disapear.

                                 3. GAME CHANGES